HeuristNetwork/heurist-map/docs/configuration.md

 <script type="module" src="/heurist/external/heurist-map/heurist-map.js"></script>
 ```

+The map container ID is currently the internal constant `heurist-map`.

 Missing persisted settings are filled from the canonical defaults by the configuration normalizer.

 The old mixed `window.heuristMapOptions` startup object is **not supported**.
 Runtime parameters and persisted map settings must not be mixed together.